-The Company is a leading provider of business management solutions, combining human resource outsourcing and professional management consulting to create a unique operational platform that differentiates us from our competitors.
-The Company's integrated platform is built upon expertise in payroll processing, employee benefits, workers' compensation coverage, risk management and workplace safety programs, and human resource administration.
+The Company is a leading provider of business management solutions, combining human resource outsourcing and professional management consulting to create an operational platform that differentiates us from our competitors.
+Our integrated platform is grounded in expertise in payroll processing, employee benefits, workers' compensation coverage, risk management and workplace safety programs, and human resource administration.

-We provide human resource management services, comprised principally of staffing services and PEO services.
-We generate staffing services revenues primarily from short-term staffing, contract staffing, on-site management and direct placement services.
-Our PEO service fees are generated from contractual agreements with our PEO clients under which we become a co-employer of our client's workforce with responsibility for some or all of the client's human resource functions.
+We provide business management solutions to small and mid-sized businesses.
+We generate staffing services revenues primarily from short-term staffing, contract staffing, onsite management and direct placement services.
+Our client services fees are generated from contractual agreements with our PEO clients; we enter into a co-employment arrangement in which we become the administrative employer and the client maintains care, custody and control of their operations.
 We recognize revenues from our staffing services for all amounts invoiced, including direct payroll, employer payroll-related taxes, workers' compensation coverage and a service fee (equivalent to a mark-up percentage).
-PEO service fee revenues are recognized on a net basis in accordance with current accounting guidance for revenue recognition and principal/agent considerations.
-Consequently, our PEO service fee revenues represent the gross margin generated from our PEO services after deducting the amounts invoiced to PEO customers for direct payroll expenses such as salaries, wages, health insurance and employee out-of-pocket expenses incurred incidental to employment.
+PEO service fee revenues from co-employment agreements are recognized on a net basis in accordance with current accounting guidance for revenue recognition and principal/agent considerations.
+Consequently, our PEO service fee revenues represent the gross margin generated from our PEO services after deducting the amounts invoiced to co-employed clients for direct payroll expenses such as salaries, wages, health insurance and employee out-of-pocket expenses incurred incidental to employment.
 These amounts are also excluded from cost of revenues.
 PEO service fees also include amounts invoiced to our clients for employer payroll-related taxes and workers' compensation coverage.

-Through centralized operations at our headquarters in Vancouver, Washington, we prepare invoices weekly for our staffing services customers and following the end of each payroll processing cycle for PEO clients.
+Through centralized operations at our headquarters in Vancouver, Washington, we prepare invoices weekly for our staffing services customers and following the end of each payroll processing cycle for clients under a client services agreement.
 We invoice our customers and clients as each payroll is processed.
-Payment terms for staffing customers are generally 30 days, while PEO clients' invoices are generally due on the invoice date.
+Payment terms for staffing customers are generally 30 days, while co-employed clients' invoices are generally due on the invoice date.

 Our business is concentrated in California and Oregon and we expect to continue to derive a majority of our revenues from these markets in the future.
-Revenues generated in our California and Oregon offices accounted for 75% of our total net revenues in 2011, 69% in 2010 and 67% in 2009.
+Revenues generated in our California and Oregon offices accounted for 79% of our total net revenues in 2012, 75% in 2011 and 69% in 2010.
 Consequently, any weakness in economic conditions or changes in the regulatory environments in these regions could have a material adverse effect on our financial results.